Colin Powell School for Civic and Global Leadership

 Colin Powell School for Civic and Global Leadership at the City College of New York (CCNY) is a nonpartisan educational, training, and research center named after its founder, General Colin L. Powell, USA (Retired), a graduate of CCNY.
 The Powell School is home to the social sciences at CCNY as well as the core leadership development, business, psychology, and public service programs of the College.

-After Dean Andrew Rich's departure in July 2025, the Colin Powell School's leadership is vacant.
+Marc Ostfield was announced as the incoming Richard J. Henley and Susan L. Davis Dean of the Colin Powell School for Civic and Global Leadership at the City College of New York, beginning in January 2026.

 The School is located at 160 Convent Avenue, in NAC building 6/141 on the City College of New York campus, in Harlem west.

 History

 The Colin Powell School for Civic and Global Leadership has its roots in the Colin Powell Center for Policy Studies, which was established in 1997 by General Colin L. Powell, a distinguished alumnus of City College of New York (CCNY), class of 1958.
 The Center's original mission was to provide a platform for studying the social and economic forces that impact New York City, encouraging collaboration between students, faculty, and community organizations.

 Over time, the mission of the Center expanded to more fully reflect General Powell’s vision, focusing on the development of leadership skills, service-learning, and addressing key areas such as international development and global security, education, the environment, community and economic development, and health.

 In 2011, the Center’s name was changed to the Colin L. Powell Center for Leadership and Service to better align with its evolving mission.
 This shift marked a broadening of focus to leadership development and public service, while continuing its emphasis on community engagement and social justice.

 In 2013, CCNY formally established the Colin Powell School for Civic and Global Leadership, merging the Colin Powell Center with the Division of Social Sciences.